volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `ipv6` - (Optional) IPv6 Address.
 See [Ipv6 ](#ipv6) below for details.

+### No East West Policy

+Disable service policy so that east-west traffic does not go via proxy.

 ### No Forward Proxy

 Disable Forward Proxy for this site.